 Taxis and Cabs

 There are 24×7 famous London black cabs available in and around London.
 If you are travelling with a group of people there are mini buses are available as well.
-You can call for the cabs or look at the website London Oxford Taxis .
+You can call for the cabs or look at the website London Oxford Taxis.
 This will help you commute in and around London.
 Recently another highlight of the travel in and around London was the launch of “Emirates Air Line London cable Car” the initial route is planned specifically for the Olympics, which will probably become another London tourist destination in the near future.
-The car will run between new stations i.e. Emirates Greenwich Peninsula at the South London side and the Emirates Royal docks on the North London side.
+The car will run between new stations i.e. Emirates Greenwich Peninsula on the South London side and the Emirates Royal docks on the North London side.
 For more Getting Around London information please look at the TFL website here.